le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 ]
 {% endhighlight %}

-  This is run source.rb recipe from nginx cookbook.
-If you change by this:
+  This is run the source.rb recipe from the nginx cookbook.
+If you change it with by this:

 {% highlight ruby %}
 "run_list": [